filisko/absence-hours-reporting-bash/README.md

 ![ci](https://github.com/filisko/absence-hours-reporting-bash/actions/workflows/main.yaml/badge.svg)

-A robust and thoroughly tested Bash tool to automatically register your breaks and working hours in absence.io in ~500 LOC.
+A robust and thoroughly tested Bash script to automatically register your breaks and working hours in absence.io in ~500 LOC.

 ## 🔧 Setup